Canada's Top 5 Hydrogen Fuel Cell Vehicles for 2026

 Which hydrogen car should I buy in Canada 2026?

-For most early adopters in Canada, the Toyota Mirai is a strong pick because it refuels in about five minutes at hydrogen stations and has an average rating of 4.4.
+For most early adopters in Canada, the Toyota Mirai is a strong pick because it refuels in roughly three to five minutes at a hydrogen station, offers up to about 647 km of range, and has an average rating of 4.4.
+Note that the practical limit on all hydrogen cars in Canada is refuelling infrastructure: public H2 stations are scarce and concentrated in British Columbia and Quebec.

 What fuel-cell spec does the Toyota Mirai provide?